keu/docs/software/image-architecture.md

 :::caution

 Astronomer will no longer release new versions of AC starting with the release of Apache Airflow 2.4.
-Astronomer recommends creating all new Deployments with Astro Runtime, as well as migrating existing Deployments from AC to Astro Runtime as soon as your team is ready.
+Astronomer recommends creating all new Deployments with Astro Runtime, as well as migrating existing Deployments from AC to Astro Runtime as soon as your organization is ready.
 See [Migrate to Runtime](migrate-to-runtime.md) and [Runtime image architecture](runtime-image-architecture.md).

 :::